 Let’s talk a bit about the recipe:

-The dough to make these whole grain lemon cookies is very simple to make.
+The dough to make these whole wheat lemon without butter cookies recipe is very simple to make.
 Generally this type of dough is not kneaded, because if the gluten develops, they remain tough.
 Only the ingredients are mixed and integrated until the dough is homogeneous.

 To stretch it, just sprinkle it enough so that it does not stick.
 Do not work next to the oven as the dough will heat up quickly and will be difficult to handle.
 You can choose the size of the cookies and the thickness.
 The amount that comes out will depend on it.